Refinitiv/refinitiv-ui/documents/src/pages/elements/calendar.md

 <ef-calendar first-day-of-week="3" value="2019-05-21"></ef-calendar>
 ```

-## Customizing content of the cell
+## Customizing cell content & style

-The calendar allows you to customize the content and style of a cell on particular date.
-You can set a `slot` attribute with value in format `yyyy-MM-dd`, `yyyy-MM` and `yyyy` as a key to indicate the specific day, month, year of the cell that need to be replaced with custom content.
+The calendar allows you to customize the content and style of a cell on particular date, month and year.
+You can set a `slot` attribute with value in format `yyyy-MM-dd`, `yyyy-MM` and `yyyy` as a key to indicate the specific day, month or year of the cell that need to be replaced with custom content.

 ::
 ```javascript